Investment Guide June 9, 2026 10 min read

 Interested in co-investing in Envigado?

-At Inversiones OTA we work with a small group of co-investors on each project — local and international.
-If you are evaluating Colombian real estate and want to understand our current opportunities, we are happy to share the details.
+At Inversiones OTA we work with a small group of co-investors on each project.
+If you are evaluating Colombian real estate, we are happy to share the details.

 Contact us → WhatsApp us